Getting ready to start your research experience?

 Ready to find a mentor?
 Request a mentor through the RAMP information page.

-Get mentoring from a UGR staff member
+Mentoring from a OURCA staff member

-Set up a meeting with a UGR staff member to learn more information about the program and ways to be involved in research.
+Set up a meeting with a OURCA staff member to learn more information about the program and ways to be involved in research.
 A staff member will offer professional guidance in finding and pursuing research opportunities all over NAU campus.

 Follow us to see what students at NAU are currently doing in research!